Envirometrix/BigSpatialDataR/README.md

 remove_GISRC()
 ```

 GRASS 7 is also fairly efficient with processing large rasters (Neteler, 2015), even though parallelization needs to be implemented also with tiling.
+In fact, GRASS GIS can be regarded as an environment that provides applications (commands/modules), which means that, by extending the code described above one should be able to run several GRASS commands in parallel.

 References
 ----------